 Walter Fryers, now ninety-four, remembers: “We were astonished when the RCMP padlocked our section premises and took records, furniture, everything.
 No charges were made.”

 Other Technocrats were not so lucky.
 A Regina chiropractor, Dr. J. N. Haldeman, faced trial as a member of an illegal organization.
 He was acquitted.
+(Haldeman would subsequently move to South Africa and become a grandfather to Elon Musk.)
 F.E.
 Demorest of Prince Albert, Saskatchewan, was fined $25 for having paid for a newspaper ad protesting the ban.

 The conviction was overturned on appeal and, as far as is known, no other convictions were sustained.
 No evidence was presented that Technocracy had advocated violence and the ban was rescinded without explanation on October 15, 1943.